Private, In-Home Tutoring in Williamstown, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Williamstown students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Williamstown, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Mount Greylock Regional School District serves students in the towns of Williamstown and Lanesborough.
 Each town contains an elementary school, while Mount Greylock Regional Middle and High schools are located in Williamstown.
 The schools follow the Massachusetts Curriculum Frameworks which incorporates Common Core expectations.
 The curriculum is paced so that students build their knowledge in each subject each year.
 Expectations are set based on grade-level and grade-level teachers meet regularly to find topics for interdisciplinary exploration, assess student data and exchange strategies.
 The goal is for every student to read at grade level by the end of third grade.